 The following story was originally published in our Spring/Summer 2020 edition of The Fox Focus on Parkinson’s newsletter.
-Following publication, the U.S. Food and Drug Administration approved Sunovion’s Kynmobi to help control symptoms during “off” time.
+Following publication, in May 2020, the U.S. Food and Drug Administration (FDA) approved Sunovion’s Kynmobi to help control symptoms during “off” time.
 Read more about this important milestone and the Foundation’s role.

 One of the most vexing aspects of Parkinson’s disease — to patients, clinicians and researchers — is its tremendous variability.
 As everyone’s Parkinson’s disease experience is different — with varied age of onset, symptoms and rate of progression — so too can be their response to medication.
 The Michael J. Fox Foundation is working urgently to support the development of a wider range of treatment options for managing Parkinson’s symptoms, in order to address more of patients’ unmet medical needs.

 Since 2014, the U.S. Food and Drug Administration (FDA) has approved 15 new Parkinson’s therapies, including a new approval this past April, and is scheduled to report its decision on another this spring.
 This momentum is unmatched in the history of Parkinson’s drug development, and a heartening sign of biopharmaceutical companies’ increasing interest and investment in this field.

 Neurocrine’s oral compound Ongentys (opicapone), which was approved by the FDA in April, and Sunovion’s thin-film formulation of apomorphine (decision in May) help control symptoms during “off” times, when the gold standard medication levodopa (Sinemet) is not working well and Parkinson’s symptoms return each day.